johneatmon/www/src/pages/work/prosource-website.md

 ### Content Audit

 I took stock of all existing content by running a content audit.
-I tagged everything with a simple RAG status: red was unsalvageable, amber required major edits, green meant it was either good to go or required minor edits.
+I tagged everything with a simple RAG status: red was unsalvageable, amber required major edits, and green meant it was either good to go or required minor edits.
 Very little was salvageable from previous website iterations.

 ### Sitemap